partidodigitalpt/documentation/Remote e-voting overview.md

 keys that are in possession of only the voter and trusted entities, generally with the help of a CA (Certificate Authority).

-The whole system is thus divided and analyzed into several phases or layers.
+The whole system is thus divided and analyzed in several phases or layers.
 With proper design each layer can be checked as well as the transactions in-between.
 Some interesting remote e-voting systems that offer end-to-end verifiability, under certain configuration assumptions,